sibiraj-s/ng-youtube-embed-iframe/README.md

 #### options

-options like `video-id, height, width` can be directly provided in element which is considered as main priority.
+options like `video-id, height, width` can be directly provided in the element which is considered as a main priority.

 Other options can be provided in `player-options`